NefariousNiru/NefariousNiru/README.md

 * 🎇 Open-Source contribution in:
   - [ScalaTion & ScalaTionPy](https://github.com/scalation) - A data science library written in Scala and Python
   - [Dynamic-Sarimax](https://pypi.org/project/dynamic-sarimax/) - Developer & Maintainer for a time-series package
+* 📈 Developed a Proprietary Trading Algorithm yielding up to 50% returns in a quarter.
 * 🔭 Currently exploring LLMs and systems engineering